If you are looking into investing in Cardano vs Ethereum, we have put together an extensive comparison to give you all the facts.

 The London hard fork has laid the groundwork for Ethereum 2.0 by implementing base gas fees.
 But it achieves this by burning ETH to balance gas fees.

 This might affect ETH’s price.
 If Ethereum burns coins at a higher rate, it will increase ETH’s value.
 This depends on the base gas fee due to network performance.

-Furthermore, the launch of Ethereum 2.0 might cause a price increase as more users adopt the blockchain.
+Furthermore, Ethereum 2.0 might cause a price increase as more users to adopt the blockchain.
 On the other hand, a delayed launch might drive users to other blockchains like Cardano.

-Cardano has grown in value since May, and it has seen a resurgence at the beginning of September.
+Cardano has grown in value since May and has seen a resurgence at the beginning of September.
 It is currently hovering over the $2.55 mark.

 Furthermore, Token Metrics believes ADA will reach $3,50.
 They credit the price increase to Cardano’s transaction speed and the upcoming Alonzo hard fork.

 Lastly, according to wallet investors, ADA will reach $5 in one year.
 And it will reach $13 by 2026.

 Ethereum has a significant advantage over Cardano when it comes to decentralised finance.
 It has the biggest share of DeFi applications, and with the upcoming launch of Ethereum 2.0., the second-biggest blockchain will become faster and more eco-friendly.